Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 /// brigid-images
 src = "./images/cover.png"
-caption = "Earning millions is easier than ever, I'll tell you how :-D"
+caption = "Earning millions is easier than ever.
+I'll tell you how :-D"
 ///

 When I posted my [final presentation]{post:@choose-nearest-language:world-builders-2023-final-presentation} ([slides](https://drive.google.com/file/d/1BUhTWCW9YysP0ZCUrIoFbmqXDa-Fz946/view?usp=sharing)) for [World Builders 2023 schooll]{tags:world-builders}, I promised to tell how I made a roadmap and a financial model for the game.
 So, here they are.

 At the end of this post, we will have:

-- A brief strategy of our company: what we do, how, why, and why.
+- A brief strategy of our company: what we do, how, and why.
-- A table with our lighthouses — successful games that are roughly similar to what we want to make.
+- A table with our beacons — successful games roughly similar to what we want to make.
 Similar in gameplay, team size, budget, etc.
 - A composition of the team we need to assemble.
 - A roadmap — a development plan for our game.
-- A rudiments of our marketing strategy.
+- An outline of our marketing strategy.
 - A financial model — how much we will spend, how much we will earn.
-- A large number of my caveats throughout the post
+- A large number of my caveats throughout the post.
 - Jokes and ~~I hope~~ witty remarks.

 All the final documents can be found [here](https://drive.google.com/drive/folders/11EkcbEicQkSM-08FFh-Bx43gH7SuVfsT?usp=sharing).